base-org/web/apps/base-docs/docs/building-with-base/guides/account-abstraction/intro-to-account-abstraction.md

 ---
 title: Intro to Account Abstraction
-description: Learn what Account Abstraction it, how it works and what problems it solves.
+description: Learn what Account Abstraction it, how it works, and what problems it solves.
 hide_table_of_contents: false
 ---